A new Era for Muslim women at the Baton Rouge Mosque

 Though it wasn't in her original five-year plan, she's prepping board members for the shake-up to come

-"I've already made public apologies to our board telling them that I really do feel sorry for you and for what is to come because I expect that I will be a pain in your neck for the next two years.
+"I've already made public apologies to our board telling them that I really do feel sorry for you and for what is to come because I expect that I will be a pain in your neck for the next two years," Jane said.

 Now Jane has simple advice for any woman that feels like she can’t be the change.

-“if you learn to communicate, collaborate, cooperate and coordinate together in society then you are able to accomplish great things that you never thought were imaginable,” Jane said.
+“If you learn to communicate, collaborate, cooperate and coordinate together in society then you are able to accomplish great things that you never thought were imaginable,” Jane said.

 More News